luiscruz/course_sustainableSE/2026/p1_measuring_software/g27_llm_response_generation.md

 Our first test will consist of evaluating how much of an effect the length of a prompt has on the energy consumed by an LLM while generating an answer.
 It is our assumption that a longer prompt will result in an LLM consuming a greater amount of energy, however we are not sure exactly what kind of relation there will be.

-For this part, we chose to use Deepseek's deepseek-r1 7 Billion parameter model.
+For this part, we chose to use Deepseek's deepseek-r1 7 billion parameter model.
 This is the only model we will be using for this test to limit the effect of model infrastructure, parameter size and any other confounding variables that could affect this test.

 The data for our test will consist of 36 total prompts: six prompts of 5 through 10 words inclusive.
 Each prompt will be evaluated 30 times to reduce variance and obtain a statistically reliable estimate of energy usage for each prompt length.

 ### Part 2: How efficient are different developers at producing energy-efficient LLMs?

 For this test, we wanted to see how efficient different LLM models made by different companies were.
 To select our LLMs, we looked for 8B parameter LLMs that were released within at most 1.5 years of each other.
-We chose three different 'types' of LLM developers - a relatively small LLM developer, Essential AI, a medium-sized developer, Deepseek, and a large developer, Meta AI; we thus chose the 8 Billion rnj-1, deepseek-r1 and llama3.1 models respectively.
+We chose three different 'types' of LLM developers - a relatively small LLM developer, Essential AI, a medium-sized developer, Deepseek, and a large developer, Meta AI; we thus chose the 8 billion rnj-1, deepseek-r1 and llama3.1 models respectively.

 To perform this test, we will sample twenty prompts of varying length at random from our dataset (note: we use random_state=0 for reproducibility).
 For each prompt, 30 executions will be repeated on each of the three chosen LLMs.